- What is Prudential RideLondon?

 Roads adjoining the closed route had restricted access for local residents and businesses.
 Full details will be available in July.
 On the event day, prior to entering a road that leads to a road closure, drivers will be made aware of restrictions.
 Road closure points will be staffed by an event steward to ensure the event route is secured.

 Check out our maps of the 2016 Prudential RideLondon-Surrey 100 and Prudential RideLondon-Surrey Classic routes, showing the roads that form the route.
+The routes for the 2017 events will be added in due course.

 - How long will roads used for the event be closed?